Boxer Indemnity Scholarship

 Since its inception, the Boxer Indemnity Scholarship Program has been called "the most important scheme for educating Chinese students in America and arguably the most consequential and successful in the entire foreign-study movement of twentieth century China."

+On July 16, 1925, President Calvin Coolidge approved "Executive Order 4268—Remission of Further Payments of Installments of the Chinese Indemnity" to implement the Congress's "Joint Resolution to provide for the remission of further payments of the annual installments of the Chinese indemnity" approved on May 21, 1924.

 Background

 Chinese Educational Mission

-Prior to the establishment of the Boxer Indemnity Scholarship Program, Yung Wing's Chinese Educational Mission also provided some higher education opportunities in the U.S. for Chinese students.
+Prior to the establishment of the Boxer Indemnity Scholarship Program, Yung Wing's Chinese Educational Mission also provided some higher education opportunities in the United States for Chinese students.
 As the first Chinese graduate of Yale University, Yung Wing persuaded the Qing government to send groups of young Chinese students to the United States to study Western science and technology in 1871.
 Beginning in 1872, with the support of some reform-minded officials of the Qing dynasty, Yung established the Chinese Educational Mission to send 120 Chinese students to study in the New England region of the United States.
-However, this short-lived effort was disbanded in 1881, a year prior to the Chinese Exclusion Act, and there was little subsequent activity.
+However, this short-lived effort was disbanded in 1881, a year prior to the Chinese Exclusion Act, and there was little activity afterwards.

 Boxer Protocol

-In 1899, a group of Chinese nationals known as Boxers, rebelled against the Qing Empire in an attempt to expel all foreign influences in China.
-The uprising, later came to be known as the Boxer Rebellion, began as an anti-foreign, anti-colonial, peasant-based movement in northern China, in response to foreign westerners seizing land from locals, concession grabbing, and granting immunity to criminals who converted to Catholicism.
-The insurgents attacked foreigners, who were building railroads and violating Feng shui, and Christians, who were held responsible for the foreign domination of China.
-In the summer of 1900, a coalition called the Eight-Nation Alliance comprising Austria-Hungary, France, Germany, Italy, Japan, Russia, Britain and the United States sent troops to quell the rebellion and forced the Qing government to sign the Boxer Protocol, which required the Qing government to pay 450 million taels of fine silver as indemnity over a course of 39 years to the eight nations involved.
-Under the exchange rates at the time, this was equal to US$335 million gold dollars or £67 million.
-Including interest, the Qing finally paid 982,238,150 taels (≈ silver), of which the U.S. share was 7.32%.
+In 1899, a group of Chinese nationals known as Boxers, went on a campaign to expel all foreign influences in China.
+The uprising, known as the Boxer Rebellion, began as an anti-foreign, anti-imperialist, village-based movement in northern China, in response to fears of westerners seizing Chinese territory, requiring concession, seeking protection in court for their followers, and causing drought and natural disasters.
+Boxer groups attacked railroad builders, who were held to be violating feng shui, and Christians, who were held responsible for the foreign domination of China.
+In the summer of 1900, the Eight-Nation Alliance—comprising Austria-Hungary, France, Germany, Italy, Japan, Russia, Britain and the United States—sent troops to relieve the siege of the foreigners and Chinese Christians in the Legation Quarters.
+The Allies forced the Qing government to sign the Boxer Protocol, which required the Qing government to pay 450 million taels of fine silver as indemnity over a course of 39 years to the eight nations involved.
+Under the exchange rates at the time, this was equal to US$335 million or £67 million.
+Including interest, the Qing finally paid 982,238,150 taels (equivalent to 37,000 short tons of silver), of which the U.S. share was 7.32%.

-China-U.S. relations and the return of excess Boxer Indemnity
+Return of excess indemnity

-In 1904, as nationalism grew in China, the mistreatment of Chinese immigrants in America and the federal government's renewal of the Chinese Exclusion Act provoked anger throughout China.
-In the following year, tensions erupted as angry Chinese people launched a nationwide boycott against American goods.
-The boycott movement resulted in terrible consequences for American trade in China:
+The nationwide boycott of American goods in China was precipitated by several interconnected factors: the residual impact of the Boxer Rebellion's failure, reported instances of mistreatment of Chinese immigrants in the United States, and the U.S. federal government's contradictory stance of renewing the Chinese Exclusion Act while advocating for the Open Door Policy in China.
+The movement had terrible consequences for American trade in China: